lukemunsch/promo-sales-review/README.md

 Please open in new window to avoid closing this window.

+The password for this project in order to access the Promotional Sales Review System is MAGIC (caps specific).

 ## LucidChart Diagram

 Here is the diagram I created to map out the flow of the app and how I wanted it to work: